 The transaction price of the company's purchase of goods by the above related persons is similar to that of general manufacturers, and the payment terms of general manufacturers are month-end 25~90 days.
-The company's payment terms for GITEH Electronic Industries Co., Ltd. and ShangHai HOWTEH International Trading Inc. are month-end 60 days, and the payment terms for Tailyn Technologies, Inc. are 30 days for the arrival of goods.
+The company's payment terms for GITEH Electronic Industries Co., Ltd. and ShangHai HOWTEH International Trading Inc. are month-end 60 days.

-(3) Accounts receivable - related parties
+(3) Accounts receivable from related parties